The Mind in Labor:

 Childbirth can be a challenging experience that often involves physical pain and anxiety.
 How we use our minds to relate to that pain and anxiety can make a huge difference in our labor and delivery experience.

-Based on the mind/body work at the pioneering Mindfulness-Based Stress Reduction Clinic founded by Jon Kabat-Zinn, PhD at the University of Massachusetts, this will be a weekend for looking deeply at pain and fear during childbirth and for cultivating tools to work with them in the process of giving birth.
+Based on the mind/body skills and meditation practices outlined in the award-winning book Mindful Birthing by Nancy Bardacke, CNM, this will be a weekend for looking deeply at pain and fear during childbirth and for cultivating tools to work with them in the process of giving birth.
 In this workshop, you will: